 - Surgical Options: In more severe cases, procedures like endometrial ablation or hysterectomy may be considered.

-Working closely with a healthcare provider is vital to determine the most suitable treatment for your menstrual health needs.
+Working closely with a healthcare provider is vital to determine the most suitable treatment for your menstrual cycle problems.

 Conclusion